hackertehlike/hackertehlike.github.io/_stories/3rfm/chapter1.md

 “I just thought it would be fun.”

+Irena chuckled, leaning back in her seat.
 “You could ask someone yourself, you know.”

 “Oh, I don’t know.
 I don’t think I could.
 Besides, it’s not like I have someone in mind.”